vinipsmaker/tufao/README.md

 ## NEWS

 Version 1.0
+  * The project finally have a logo (made by me in Inkscape)
   * Deprecated API was removed
   * Url and QueryString removed in favor of QUrl
   * Headers refactored to inherit from QMultiHash instead of QMultiMap